 Artist PD Packard takes you through the making of her printed decorative papers using Akua Inks.
 Her “commitment to color”, as she describes, inspires the layering of the decorative patterns she creates using dried leaves that she’s collected.
 Once her printed papers are created, she applies the prints to larger, sculptural works that are addressed in this video.

-My mother tongue with art and design is color.
+My mother tongue in art and design is color.